Alamofire/Alamofire/README.md

 #### Source File

-For application targets that do not support embedded frameworks, such as iOS 7, Alamofire can be integrated by adding the `Alamofire.swift` source file directly into your project.
+For application targets that do not support embedded frameworks, such as iOS 7, Alamofire can be integrated by adding every swift files from `source` folder directly into your project.
 Note that you will no longer need to `import Alamofire` since you are not actually loading a framework.
 Additionally, any of the calling conventions described in the ['Usage'](#usage) section with the `Alamofire` prefix would instead omit it (for example, `Alamofire.request` becomes `request`), since this functionality is incorporated into the top-level namespace.

 ---